Michiel1990/r-wallstreetbots/setup/1_raspberry-pi-git.md

 sudo mkdir git-projects
 cd /home/michielsmulders/git-projects

 # Clone the root git project
+# sudo executes as root user
+# -E preserves the venv which holds the SSH agent (the root user is not using the SSH keys)
-git clone git@github.com:Michiel1990/r-wallstreetbots.git
+sudo -E git clone git@github.com:Michiel1990/r-wallstreetbots.git

+# avoid dubious ownership issues between root and user
+git config --global --add safe.directory /home/michielsmulders/git-projects/r-wallstreetbots

+# navigate to the new repo
 cd /home/michielsmulders/git-projects/r-wallstreetbots

 # Create setup folder and its contents